Changes to previous guidance

 There are a number of ways to get a PCR test:

 - book a test at NHS Inform for your nearest COVID-19 test site.
-There are drive-through, walk-through, mobile testing units across Scotland which are open from 8-am until 8pm, 7 days a week.
+There are drive-through, walk-through, and mobile testing units across Scotland which are open from 8-am until 8pm, 7 days a week.
 Small scale test sites have also been set up in Highland, Grampian and Argyll & Bute to provide access to testing within local communities.
-A full list of sites can be found at Gov.Scot.
+See a full list of sites

 - order a home PCR test kit online, or by calling 119.
 A test will then be delivered to your home.
 To return you can either drop the test at your nearest priority post box, or if you are unable to go out, you can also call 119 to book a courier collection from your home.